View Current

 (34) Once appointed, Distinguished Professors will be asked to propose a particular project/activities to support the Mission/promote the Institution for the appointed 5 years.
 This can include travel opportunities to support the strategic directions of the University or to conduct a piece of work within the University.

 (35) Distinguished Professors will receive a loading in addition to their Professoriate salary.
-That loading will be determined by the Vice-Chancellor and President, in consultation with the Deputy Vice-Chancellor and Vice-President, Research, Enterprise and International.
+That loading will be determined by the Vice-Chancellor and President, in consultation with the Senior Deputy Vice-Chancellor and Vice-President, Research, Enterprise and Global.

 (36) Distinguished Professors are required to present a public lecture as part of the Professorial lecture series.